generation-org/jwd-final-project/task-4/README.md

 ## Walkthrough

-### Step 1: Add a container for your items list
+### Step 1: Add a task form

-In this step, we'll add a div element where we can add the elements
+In this step, we'll add a form to create a new task

-1. Add a new div element to the `items.html` page where you can add a list of [Card layout](https://getbootstrap.com/docs/4.0/components/card/) that will represent your posts or products item.
+1. Add a new form inside the `index.html` page with all fields required to create a new task:
+* Name
+* Description
+* AssignedTo
+* DueDate
+* Status
 2. Create a sample Card Layout that contains the information of your model(post or product)

 ### Step 2: Add JavaScript to your HTML page